tekkamanendless/rosco-dashcam-processor/README_FORMAT_NVR.md

 1. (see above) List of metadata; see "Metadata"

 ## Stream data
+Streams can be:

+1. Audio
+2. Video
+3. Image (JPEG)

+### Audio
-Streams can be either audio or video streams.
+Audio streams can be raw PCM data or Opus-encoded data.

-Audio streams are encoded as 8-bit (Mu-law) audio, one channel at a time.
+If the stream ID ends in `7`, then it is raw PCM data encoded as 8-bit (Mu-law) audio, one channel at a time.

+If the stream ID ends in `9`, then it is Opus-encoded.

+### Video
 Video streams are encoded as h.264 packets.

 1. (2 bytes) Stream identifier (two ASCII digits)